vegaprotocol/specs/protocol/0000-002KeyManagement.md

    this should prompt drastic measures, potentially even stopping the chain for an investigation, and at the minimum closing down the MultiSig bridge until the cause is known.

-The exact measures and meaning of 'frequnelty' are still to be done.
+The exact measures and meaning of 'frequently' are still to be done.

 The Tenderint key is the only performance critical signing key in the Vega system.
 This is because the key needs to be used several times per block, and a slow access to the key -